OSGConnect/TOREVIEW-tutorial-namd/README.md

 3.Job execution and submission scripts

-Script file  “namd_run.submit” is the condor script file that has the basic information about submitting an HTC job.
+Script file  “namd_run.submit” is the condor script file to submitt an HTC job.
 Please refer connect book to learn about the key words in the script.
 Here, we will discuss the usage of  “transfer_input_files” relevant to NAMD simulations.
 The key word “transfer_input_files” transfers the listed files into the worker machine.
 In our example,

 transfer_input_files = ubq_gbis_eq.conf, ubq.pdb, ubq.psf, par_all27_prot_lipid.inp

 would transfer the input files to worker machine to run the NAMD simulations.

-The other script file “namd_run.sh” has the information about loading the namd module and the job execution command source /cvmfs/oasis.opensciencegrid.org/osg/modules/lmod/5.6.2/init/bash module load namd/2.9 namd2 ubq_gbis_eq.conf  > ubq_gbis_eq.log
+The other script file “namd_run.sh” has the information about loading the namd module and the job execution commands

+line1: source /cvmfs/oasis.opensciencegrid.org/osg/modules/lmod/5.6.2/init/bash

+line2: module load namd/2.9

+line3: namd2 ubq_gbis_eq.conf  > ubq_gbis_eq.log

+We will go through each line.

 line 1:  Reads and executes the bash file located in the init directory